-5.5 Part 3 of KCSIE 2021 sets out clearly the requirements and processes in relation to Safer Recruitment and there are very clearly defined systems that are put in place in school, that are followed to ensure children are safe.

-In addition to the requirements within Schools Recruitment policy, the HR/Personnel Lead will ensure that:

-- All volunteers to the school have read the Part 1 Keeping Children Safe in Education - All staff have read Part 1 and if working directly with children Annex A of Keeping Children Safe in Education 2021 and this is recorded on the SCR - All staff have completed their Prevent training and this is recorded on the SCR - Keep records of online staff training and the signing requirements for policy reading - 5.6 The HR/Personnel Lead will ensure that the school's Single Central Record (SCR) is accurately maintained as an ongoing, accurate and live record and includes any enquiries made regarding disqualification by association - 5.7 In relation to induction and training of new staff, the HR/Personnel Lead and/or Headteacher/Line Manager will ensure that they: - Use a safeguarding induction checklist and retain this in the front of the staff file, ensuring that staff have copies of all of the policies required - Have Safeguarding and Child Protection training on induction - Have read and signed as understood the School's Code of Conduct - Understand, under legislation, their duty to provide information which would disqualify them by association
+- 5.5 Part 3 of KCSIE 2022 sets out clearly the requirements and processes in relation to Safer Recruitment and these are fully detailed in the South Glos Recruitment Policy which as a school we follow. - 5.6 In addition to the requirements within Schools Recruitment policy, the HR/Personnel Lead will ensure that: - All volunteers to the school have read either Part 1 (if working directly with children) or Annex A (if not working directly with children) of Keeping Children Safe in Education 2022 - All staff have read Part 1 (if working directly with children) or Annex A (if not working directly with children) of Keeping Children Safe in Education 2022 and this is recorded on the SCR - All staff have completed their Prevent training and this is recorded on the SCR. - Keep records of online staff training and the signing requirements for policy reading - 5.6 The HR/Personnel Lead will ensure that the school's Single Central Record (SCR) is accurately maintained as an ongoing, accurate and live record and includes any enquiries made regarding disqualification by association - 5.7 In relation to induction and training of new staff, the HR/Personnel Lead and/or Executive Headteacher/Line Manager will ensure that they: - Use a safeguarding induction checklist and retain this in the front of the staff file, ensuring that staff have copies of all of the policies required - Have Safeguarding and Child Protection training on induction - Have read and signed as understood the School's Code of Conduct - Understand, under legislation, their duty to provide information which would disqualify them by association